 What you must notify IBAC about

 IBAC will acknowledge all notifications in writing.
-IBAC will assess the notification and will either:
+IBAC will then assess the notification and either:

-- Dismiss it (for example where there is not enough information available); or
+dismiss it (for example, where there is not enough information)

-- Refer it back to the notifying agency or one of a number of prescribed bodies that may be considered more appropriate to investigate the matter (i.e. the Victorian Ombudsman, if for example, the alleged conduct does not meet IBAC's threshold for investigation); or
+refer it back to the notifying agency or a more appropriate prescribed body to investigate the matter (for example, the Victorian Ombudsman, if the alleged conduct does not meet IBAC’s investigation threshold)

 Relevant principal officers will be notified in writing of the outcome of IBAC's assessment and advised of any further steps that need to be taken.